Megaherb: Appearance and occurrence

 They live in the wet, windy and cold environments of the subantarctic islands, where they coexist with cushion plants and tussock grasses but trees are absent.
 A single species, Pleurophyllum hookeri, covers almost a third of Macquarie Island where another megaherb, Stilbocarpa polaris, also occurs.
 They reach their maximum extent on that island.
 The only subantarctic islands lacking them are the Falklands and South Georgia, but Poa flabellata on South Georgia could be considered a megaherb.
+Typical settings are water-rich with fertile soils; sometimes they are associated with volcanic heat sources.
 On Campbell Island they appear to occur preferentially in nutrient-rich (eutrophic) terrain.
 Researchers since the 1940s often incorrectly assumed that they are limited to cliffs and ledges, as grazers had extirpated them from other areas.

 They are the best known plants of the New Zealand subantarctic islands and are important components of the biodiversity of the region.
 Another name is "megaphyllous herbs".

 Taxa

-Common taxa forming megaherbs are Asteraceae, Apiaceae, Brassicaceae, Gentianaceae and Liliaceae; sometimes Poaceae (grasses) are also included.
+Common taxa forming megaherbs are Asteraceae, Apiaceae, Araliaceae, Asphodelaceae, Boraginaceae, Brassicaceae, Gentianaceae and Liliaceae; sometimes Poaceae (grasses) are also included.
 In the New Zealand subantarctic islands, four endemic genera make up megaherbs.
 Among these are Anisotome and Bulbinella with colourful flowers and Pleurophyllum and Stilbocarpa with large leaves.
 Additional genera are Gentianella and Pringlea.

+Note megaherb species are the Campbell Island carrot (Anisotome latifolia) and the Ross lily (Bulbinella rossii).
 The Chatham Island forget-me-not (Myosotidium hortensia) naturally occurs on the Chatham Islands but has been brought to New Zealand.
 It has large leaves and forms rosettes up to one metre wide.
 The Kerguelen cabbage (Pringlea antiscorbutica) is a megaherb species that occurs on Heard Island where it is a key species in herbfields, Iles Crozet, Iles Kerguelen, Marion Island and Prince Edward Island.

 Other species called "megaherbs" include Phormium colensoi on New Zealand.
 The Mountain buttercup (Ranunculus lyallii) is also considered a megaherb and Astelia solani has been referred to as one.
 The species Aciphylla latifolia, Bulbinella rossii, Myosotidium hortensia, Pleurophyllum spp. and Stilbocarpa in the Chatham Islands have been referred to as "macrophyllous forbs".
-Finally, Angelica archangelica in Iceland has been considered an example of a Northern Hemisphere megaherb.
+Angelica archangelica in Iceland has been considered an example of a Northern Hemisphere megaherb, and the tall-forb vegetation of Far Eastern Russia as a close analogue.